 To set this up within Weebly, leave the Google verification page open in your browser and log in to Weebly in a separate window.
-Click on Domains at the top of the screen and then click the ". . ." icon next to your domain.
+Go to the Domains page in your account and then click the ". . ." icon next to your domain.

 Click Edit next to the DNS Records.

 Click Add Record, select CNAME for the type, then paste that string of text you copied from the Google verification page into the Host field (it'll probably look something like this: googlebf5cfc7dc164a729).
 In the Points To field, enter google.com and then click Save.